cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 edges from the current network.
 All deleted nodes and edges can be restored to the network via **Edit → Undo**.

-There are also other editing options; **Remove Duplicated Edges** will delete edges that are duplicates (having the same source and target nodes), keeping one edge, **Remove Self-Loops** removes edges that have the same source and target node, and **Delete Selected Nodes and Edges...** deletes a selected subset of the network. **Rename Network...** allows you to rename the currently selected network.
+Other editing options include; **Remove Duplicated Edges** will delete edges that are duplicates (having the same source and target nodes), keeping one edge, **Remove Self-Loops** removes edges that have the same source and target node, and **Delete Selected Nodes and Edges...** deletes a selected subset of the network. **Rename Network...** allows you to rename the currently selected network.

+A set of functions for bringing annotations forward, backward etc, and pushing/pulling them to the foreground vs background layer are also available in the Edit menu.

-Editing preferences for properties and apps is found under **Edit → Preferences → Properties...**.
+Editing preferences for properties and apps are found under **Edit → Preferences → Properties...**.
 More details on how to edit preferences can be found [here](Cytoscape_Preferences.html#cytoscape-preferences).